 The trek to Namche Bazar is a steep climb through forests of rhododendron around the Sagarmatha National Park.
 After crossing several suspension bridges and four hours of walking we reach the Sherpa market of Namche Bazaar.

 Two days of rest in Namche Bazaar helps us in acclimatization and prepares us for our journey ahead.
 Namche, the trading capital of the Khumbu region was once the trading grounds of Tibetan Salt.
-Even today we can see Tibetans selling rugs, clothing, salt and dried meat in the region.
-Namche is believed to be one of the best places on earth to see the sun rise and set.
+Even today we can see Tibetans selling rugs, clothing, salt, and dried meat in the region.
+Namche is believed to be one of the best places on earth to see the sunrise and set.

 The trail climbs via Lhabarma (4,220m) to Luza (4360m) from Dole.
 The trail is steep sometimes and leads us to Machhermo after a climb along the side of the valley high above the river.
-The first Yeti sightings in the Khumbu region was reported in Machhermo in 1974.
+The first Yeti sightings in the Khumbu region were reported in Machhermo in 1974.

-The Cho Oyu (8,1513) peak is best seen from Machhermo and the valley of Kantega below.
+The Cho Oyu (8,513) peak is best seen from Machhermo and the valley of Kantega below.
 The trail passes through Pangram (4,390m) and past the Ngozumpa and Longponga glaciers before we finally reach Gokyo at 4,750m.

 The trail from Gokyo to Dole is a series of steep climbs as we descend down the valley to reach Machhermo.
-After lunch at Machhermo we make our way to Dole and once again are mesmerized by it’s scenic beauty.
+After lunch at Machhermo, we make our way to Dole and once again are mesmerized by its scenic beauty.

 If you wish to climb up the Renjo Pass (5,360m) and stay in Marulung (4,210m).

-The trail now descends to Namche Bazaar which offers superb views of Everest, Nuptse, Lhotse, Ama Dablam, Thamserku and Kwangde peaks.
-On reaching Shanasa after two hours of pleasant walking and an hours rest we continue our journey to Namche.
+The trail now descends to Namche Bazaar which offers superb views of Everest, Nuptse, Lhotse, Ama Dablam, Thamserku, and Kwangde peaks.
+On reaching Shanasa after two hours of pleasant walking and an hour’s rest we continue our journey to Namche.

-On our way back, we cross suspension bridges over the Dudh Koshi River, make our way through steep descends and walk past numerous tea houses before finally arriving at Lukla.
+On our way back, we cross suspension bridges over the Dudh Koshi River, make our way through steep descends, and walk past numerous tea houses before finally arriving at Lukla.